Léalo en Español

 Community Water Supply Sampling

 statewide investigation into the prevalence and occurrence of per- and polyfluoroalkyl substances (PFAS) in finished drinking water at all 1,749 community water supplies in Illinois.
 Data gathered as part of this investigation will aid in the possible development of future state-only Maximum Contaminant Level (MCL) regulatory standards.
 The statewide investigation is expected to take an estimated 12 to 15 months to complete.
 Illinois EPA has provided direct notice to each of the community water supplies and appreciates their cooperation in this important project.
 If PFAS chemicals are detected, Illinois EPA will work with community water supplies to ensure residents are informed and to determine next steps to reduce exposure.

 Groundwater Standard Development

 The Illinois Environmental Protection Act establishes various aspects of groundwater quality, including method of classification of groundwaters, nondegradation provisions, standards for quality of groundwaters, and various procedures and protocols for the management and protection of groundwaters.
 These regulations are codified in

 35 Illinois Administrative Code (IAC) 620.
-Illinois EPA is drafting and will propose to the Illinois Pollution Control Board amendments to the Part 620 regulations that update toxicity data for various listed chemicals and provide new groundwater quality standards for five PFAS chemicals.
+Illinois EPA is drafting and will propose to the Illinois Pollution Control Board amendments to the Part 620 regulations that update toxicity data for various listed chemicals and provide new groundwater quality standards for PFAS chemicals.

 Maximum Contaminant Level Development